 The search for the ideal engagement ring doesn’t end when you find the right diamond.
 You also need to decide on the band on which the stone is set.
-The most popular metals for engagement rings, gold and platinum each offer compelling benefits and distinctive drawbacks.
+The most popular metals for women's engagement rings are gold and platinum, each offer compelling benefits and distinctive drawbacks.
 Let's look at how platinum and gold compare in appearance, durability, cost and comfort.

 Color is the primary distinguishing physical characteristic between platinum and gold.
 While the latter is naturally yellow, the former is naturally white.
 If you prefer a yellow ring, gold will always be the best option.
 If you want a white ring, on the other hand, you can choose platinum or white gold.